 Many times the dealer will assist in securing financing for your auto loan.
 However, you may be able to get better terms through another bank, credit union, or financial institution.
 Different lenders offer different terms.
 You may be able to secure a loan on your own with a lower interest rate, monthly payment amount, and shorter loan period.

 Only enter into a loan that you can afford.
-Make sure the financing terms are right for you.
+Do not sign a loan agreement until you’ve made sure the financing terms are right for you.

 Down payment, trade-in, or both?

-The consumer may also have a car to trade.
-The dealer will deduct the value of this vehicle from the cost of the new vehicle.
+Also, new car buyers may have a car to trade.
+The dealer will evaluate the condition of the car and offer an amount that the buyer could apply towards the cost of the new car.

 Owning a car is a responsibility